adwhit/diesel-derive-enum/README.md

 the default path of `crate::schema::sql_types::{enum_name}`.
 This location can be overridden with the `ExistingTypePath` attribute.

-For `mysql` and `sqlite`, the intenal type is *not* automatically generated, so this macro will instead create it with the default name `{enum_name}Mapping`.
+For `mysql` and `sqlite`, the internal type is *not* automatically generated, so this macro will instead create it with the default name `{enum_name}Mapping`.
 This name can be overridden with the `DieselType` attribute.

 In either case, this macro will then implement various traits on the internal type.